The Content Engineer Is Now Your Most Strategic Growth Hire

 Content engineers are how teams scale from AI experiments to high-performing, always-on execution across the funnel.

-The Content Engineering Bet That Paid Off at Carta
+The Content Engineering bet that paid off at Carta

-Their CMO greenlit an investment in the AirOps cohort, and Lucy Hoyle — then a content manager — became the point person.
-She didn’t just implement tools.
-She built a system.
+When Carta's leadership saw the opportunity in AEO, they didn't hesitate.
+Lucy Hoyle, then a content manager, became the point person.
+She built a system, not a stack of tools.
 Within weeks, Carta had scalable content operations that drove brand trust and real results in AI search.

-“There’s so much we can automate with AI now, but there’s still a lot it can’t do on its own,” she said.
-“As we train LLMs, we also need to upskill humans to work alongside these models.”
+"There's so much we can automate with AI now, but there's still a lot it can't do on its own," Lucy said.
+"As we train LLMs, we also need to upskill humans to work alongside these models."

 After joining the AirOps cohort, Lucy's title evolved and her role expanded.
 She became a bridge between content, strategy, and systems.